charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 ---

+{% comment %}

 **SCRATCH WORK**

-A police malpractice system wouldn't send individual officers to prison, but it would push reforms.
+A police malpractice system wouldn't send individual officers to prison, but it would push reform.
 After the death of [Eric Garner](https://en.wikipedia.org/wiki/Death_of_Eric_Garner) in 2014, New York City paid a $6M settlement to his family.
 [Tamir Rice](https://en.wikipedia.org/wiki/Shooting_of_Tamir_Rice)'s death was also settled for $6M.

 Police departments complain that body cameras are a waste of money... but what if they bring down the cost of your malpractice insurance?